 There are no fees to visit the refuge.

 The refuge itself is open from sunrise to sunset every day of the week.
-The visitor center is open Thursday-Sunday 9am-4:30pm.
-Closed Monday-Wednesday.
+The visitor center is open Monday-Wedensday from 9:00am to 2:30pm and Thursday-Sunday from 9:00am to 4:30pm.

 The refuge is day-use only from sunrise to sunset.
 RV parking or camping is not allowed.
 Call the refuge office for information about nearest availability for camping, RV parking and lodging.
 (775-372-5435)